thjashin/thjashin.github.io/index.md

 <img style="width:200px;float:right;margin:0 0px 16px 16px" src="{{site.url}}/assets/images/jiaxin.jpg">

 I am a PhD student (since 2015) in the Department of Computer Science at Tsinghua University, advised by [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun).
 My research interests are in the area of probabilistic methods and approximate inference.
-I have worked on topics including variational inference, Gaussian process, kernel/spectral methods, generative models, and Bayesian deep learning.
+I have worked on topics including variational inference, Gaussian processes, kernel/spectral methods, generative models, and Bayesian neural networks.

 I'm recently visiting [Vector Institute](https://vectorinstitute.ai/) until the end of the year.
 This summer I was a research scientist intern at [DeepMind](https://deepmind.com/), London.